aasalgado/pong/readme.md

 As a player, I am able to choose how many rounds I want to play.

-As a player, I want to hear a looping background music running alongside the game.
+As a player, I can have the option to play a 1-player game or a 2-player game.

 Acknowledgments
 --